umigv/nav_stack/simulation/README.md

 # Navigation Stack - Simulation
-This repository includes a package that allow you to simulate Marvin (UMARV's 2022-2023 robot) using RViz and Gazebo
+This package allows you to simulate Marvin (UMARV's 2022-2023 robot) using RViz and Gazebo

 ## URDF basics
 Unified Robotics Description Format (URDF) is an XML specification used to model robots.
 It is made up of ```links``` (bodies with kinematic and dynamic specifications) and ```joints``` (connection between links).
 You can imagine the model structure to be a [tree](https://en.wikipedia.org/wiki/Tree_(data_structure)) with links as nodes and joints as edges.
 The root, or fixed frame (in our case ```chassis```, specified in ```simulation_config.rviz```) is the core of the model.
 All other links are define relative to the fixed frame.
 You can read more about the URDF format [here](https://wiki.ros.org/urdf/XML) and [here](https://navigation.ros.org/setup_guides/urdf/setup_urdf.html#urdf-and-the-robot-state-publisher).
 I also recommend watching [this video](https://youtu.be/CwdbsvcpOHM?si=mOkKDYqQnHFhNE2T) as it is a good introduction to URDF.